seanmpuckett/sai/readme.md

 The 20.Keywords file is the reference documentation and is the most definitive information about SAI.

-SAI does not yet have a beautiful and competently written introduction to the language, e.g. "Learn you a SAI for Great Justice," which frankly sucks.
+SAI does not yet have a beautiful and competently written introduction to the language, e.g. "Learn you a SAI for Great Justice," which sucks.
 Maybe someday this will happen.

 ### Samples